Workforce Planning: The Complete Guide to Optimizing Your Team

 Integrating Workforce Planning with HR Processes

-By integrating workforce planning into your HR processes, you can optimize human capital and employment models, ensuring you have the right skills in the right places.
+By integrating workforce planning into your HR planning process, you can optimize human capital and employment models, ensuring you have the right skills in the right places.
 Your organization’s success in integrating workforce planning with other HR strategies relies on a comprehensive understanding of both the strategic and operational aspects of workforce planning.

 Key areas of integration include: